encircle360-oss/docsrabbit/README.md

 * Base64 encoded transfer of data

 OCR:
-* OCR scans for files like PDF, Word, Excel, etc.
+* Make OCR scans direct from single files like PDF, Word, Excel, etc.

 For all available endpoints visit the OpenAPI specs: